shanroxalot/Lab-04/README.md

 - Check if the names of the file are the same (e.g. './lab04 file1 file1), if so print an error message and then exit.

-After execution, the first file will contain it's orginal content and also the contents of the second file.
+After execution, the first file should contain it's orginal content and also the contents of the second file.
 The second file remains unmodified.

+## Example:

 > $ cat file1
-> Hello World!
+>> Hello World!
 This is file one.
 >
 > $ cat file2
-> Hello World!
+>> Hello World!
 This is file two.
 >
 > $ ./lab04 file1 file2
 >
 > $ cat file1
-> Hello World!
+>> Hello World!
 This is file one.
-> Hello World!
+>> Hello World!
 This is file two.
 >
 > $ cat file2
-> Hello World!
+>> Hello World!
 This is file two.